 (a) Statement 1 is True and Statement 2 is False.

-(c) Statement 1 and Statements 2 are True.
+(c) Statement 1 and Statement 2 are True.

 (d) Statement 1 and Statement 2 are False.

-18. Indentify the literary device used in this line from ‘Animals’.
+18. Identify the literary device used in this line from ‘Animals’.

-19. With reference to “The Ball Poem”, choose the statement that correctly indentifies the underlined words.
+19. With reference to “The Ball Poem”, choose the statement that correctly identifies the underlined words.

 I would not intrude on him.